 Did you know you can now book a picnic or fire pit online?

-Ice arenas and sports fields can be booked between 14 days and three days before the event date.
+Ice rinks and sports facilities can be booked between 14 days and three days prior to the event date.
 Some tennis courts can be booked on the same day and up to seven days before.

 Are you ready to book a park or recreation facility online for one-time use?
 See the following steps.